yallie/pg_global_temp_tables/README.md

 		raise exception 'Temporary table % does not exist.', p_table_name;
 	end if;

-	-- generate the temporary table statement (skipped, see above) with pkey as ...
+	-- generate the temporary table statement
+	with pkey as ...
 	select format...
 	into v_table_statement...;

-	-- generate the lists of columns (skipped, see above) select ...
+	-- generate the lists of columns
+	select ...
 	into v_all_column_list, v_new_column_list, v_assignment_list...;

-	-- generate the list of primary key columns (skipped, see above) select ...
+	-- generate the list of primary key columns select ...
 	into v_old_column_list...;